If you are a business owner, you probably don’t think about using disability insurance to protect your business loans, right?

 I hope you found this article educational.
 I can’t stress how important business loan protection insurance is.
 Now you know how to protect your business loans with a properly designed disability insurance policy.

 Would you like to discuss more?
-I am happy to talk to you about how we have helped other business owners protect their loan (and family) through disability insurance.
-Feel free to contact us or use the form below,
+I am happy to talk to you about how we have helped other business owners protect their loans through disability insurance.
+Feel free to contact us or use the form below.

 If you are worried about contacting us, don’t be.
 We aren’t trying to “sell” you.
 We really want to help you.
 At the very least, you’ll learn a little more.
 If you don’t want our help, no worries.
 We will part as friends.
 You see, that is the only way we know how to work with our clients.
 We always have your best interests first rather than our own.